LamakerOfficial/help-center/docs/falix/general/schedules.md

 `TIME OFFSET` is the amount of time to wait after the previous task executes before running this one.
 If this is the first task on a schedule this will not be applied.

-PAYLOAD is where you will select the action you want the scedules to preform
+`PAYLOAD` is where you will select the action you want the schedules to perform.

 ### Create backup
-Create backup creates a clone or copy of all your server files and stores it for you to use in the future
+Create backup creates a clone or copy of all your server files and stores it for you to use in the future.

 `TIME OFFSET` is the amount of time to wait after the previous task executes before running this one.
 If this is the first task on a schedule this will not be applied.

-If you want the scedules to ignore multiple files, then type each files path on a different line.
+If you want the schedule to ignore multiple files, then type each file's path on a different line.

-Make sure you have added backups to your server, you can do so in the [client page](https://client.falixnodes.net)
+Make sure you have added backups to your server, you can do so in the [client panel](https://client.falixnodes.net).